Showing posts with label Art Tips. Show all posts

 • Always check your Spam or Junk Emails to ensure important emails are not lost.
 Move the email from that folder to the correct one to help prevent losing them.
 Create a rule if needed.

-• When replying to your art group especially, stick to the subject of the original email.
+• When replying to your art group especially, stick to the SUBJECT of the original email.
 If you are introducing a NEW topic, create a different email thread with that subject line.
 When someone is searching for an email or topic, a search for that subject line helps to filter to better results.
 For example: if a person sends out an email for your art group on Grants, all the responses to that email should be about Grants.
 The same for Calls for Art or any other topic.
+In other words, create a NEW email or find the original topic email and just don't reply because you need to ask or create a different request to the sender.
+I hope that makes sense!

 • Reply and Reply All - this is the bane of many an art group member, too many emails.
 In email etiquette, ONLY use the Reply All IF, I mean IF the response is extremely important to every single person ON that email.
 The pet peeve for everyone is an email congratulating an artist for an award, acknowledgement etc. and someone does a Reply All with "Congratulations!"
 Sure, nice comment but congratulate the artist directly.
 In other words, use Reply All sparingly!